TiagoRibeiro25/Get-Quotes-API/README.md

 ### Prerequisites

-You will need Node.js, NPM and MongoDB installed on your machine to run this API (you can use the MongoDB Atlas cloud service if you don't want to install MongoDB locally).
+You will need Node.js, NPM and MongoDB installed on your machine to run this API (you can use the MongoDB Atlas cloud service instead if you don't want to install MongoDB locally).

 ### Installing